epfahl/charmer/README.md

+_Concurrency in Python is hard.
+Use Elixir instead._

 `Charmer` is a minimal, somewhat configurable Elixir library for creating and interacting with a pool of Python processes.
 While this package was used in a production environment for well over a year, it has not been exercised